Cryptococcus neoformans: Pathology

 Infection with C. neoformans is termed cryptococcosis.
 Most infections with C. neoformans occur in the lungs, as the fungus enters its host through the respiratory route.
 Because it is normally a harmless soil fungus, C. neoformans must first adapt to its new environment inside the human body, making several virulent transformations, including the formation of a polysaccharide capsule.
 The specific factors that enable this transformation involve sensory receptor proteins common to most soil fungi (pH sensors, carbon dioxide sensors, and intracellular iron detectors) which have been adapted to induce C. neoformans cells into rapidly becoming a dangerous, disease-causing organism.

 The fungus is a facultative intracellular pathogen that can utilize host phagocytes to spread within the body.
 C. neoformans was the first intracellular pathogen for which the non-lytic escape process termed vomocytosis was observed.
 It has been speculated that this ability to manipulate host cells results from environmental selective pressure by amoebae, a hypothesis first proposed by Arturo Casadevall under the term "accidental virulence".

 In human infection, C. neoformans is spread by inhalation of aerosolized basidiospores or dehydrated fungal cells, and can disseminate to the central nervous system, where it can cause meningoencephalitis.
 In the lungs, C. neoformans cells are phagocytosed by alveolar macrophages.
 Macrophages produce oxidative and nitrosative agents, creating a hostile environment, to kill invading pathogens.
-However, some C. neoformans cells can survive intracellularly in macrophages because of the protective nature of the polysaccharide capsule as well as its ability to produce melanin.
+Some C. neoformans cells, though, can survive intracellularly in macrophages because of the protective nature of the polysaccharide capsule, as well as its ability to produce melanin.
+Alongside capsule and melanin, production of urease also plays a true role in virulence of C. neoformans, especially in facilitating intracellular survival.
+As urease inhibits the full acidification of the phagolysosome through neutralization of the acidic environment of the phagolysosome, where urea is being degraded into CO_{2} and ammonia.
 Intracellular survival appears to be one of the factors contributing to latency, disseminated disease, and resistance to eradication by antifungal agents.
 One mechanism by which C. neoformans survives the hostile intracellular environment of the macrophage involves upregulation of expression of genes involved in responses to oxidative stress.

-Traversal of the blood–brain barrier by C. neoformans plays a key role in meningitis pathogenesis.
-However, precise mechanisms by which it passes the blood-brain barrier are still unknown; a 2014 study in rats suggested an important role of secreted serine proteases.
+Traversal of the blood–brain barrier by C. neoformans plays a key role in meningitis pathogenesis, but the precise mechanisms by which it passes the blood-brain barrier are still unknown; a 2014 study in rats suggested an important role of secreted serine proteases.
 The metalloprotease Mpr1 has been demonstrated to be critical in blood-brain barrier penetration.

 AIDS

 Fungal meningitis and encephalitis are frequently associated with HIV-positive patients with low T-cell counts.
-C. neoformans is one of the illnesses that definitionally marks the point at which a person with HIV may be considered to have AIDS.
-Infections with this fungus were thought to be rare in people with fully functioning immune systems, hence C. neoformans is often referred to as an opportunistic pathogen.
-However, a study from 2024 done in Australia and New Zealand showed the vast majority of recorded infections to be in non-HIV patients.
+C. neoformans infection is one of the illnesses that definitionally marks the point at which a person with HIV may be considered to have AIDS.
+Infections with this fungus are rare in immune-competent individuals, hence C. neoformans is often referred to as an opportunistic pathogen.
+A study from 2024 done in Australia and New Zealand showed the vast majority of recorded infections were in patients whose immune systems were compromised by HIV, cancer treatment, organ transplantation, or other conditions.